Ashhar-Azim/Practicals/README.md

 # assignments
-stuff i need to turn in
+stuff i need to turn in before deadline